 Understanding the NIH review process, writing your Specific AIMS page, research strategy and preparing proposal components for maximum impact.

 June 20 | 2:00 PM – 3:30 PM ET

 NIH SBIR/STTR Proposal Preparation Workshop Part 2

-Other critical details of the proposal; the importance of your team, facilities and other resources, budgets and human subject research components.
+Other critical details of the proposal; the importance of your team, facilities and other resources, and budgets.